What to Serve with Quesadillas for a Yummy Dinner

 We love quesadillas for their versatility.
 No matter what you choose to serve with chicken quesadillas (shredded chicken recipes are popular), or any type of quesadillas, what you put inside them is up to you.

 We’ve seen some truly fascinating fillings (every tried baked spinach and cheese quesadillas?).
-And, you can absolutely turn your leftovers from taco night into a quesadilla of epic proportions.
+And, you can absolutely turn your leftovers from taco night or even fajitas, into a quesadilla of epic proportions.

 You can make them vegetarian or vegan, sneak veggies inside for picky children, and do all sorts of things with them.